Non-Toxic Cleaning? Say Less. Here’s How to Refresh Your Space Without the Crap

 Dust the range hood first, then spray all-purpose cleaner liberally.
 Let it dwell for 5 minutes to break down grease and grime, then wipe clean with a microfiber cloth.
 For filters, remove and wash metal ones in warm water and 1 teaspoon Concentrate (some are dishwasher safe).
 Charcoal filters can't be washed but can be dusted or vacuumed.

-To clean floors, fill a spray bottle with 2 cups water and ¾ teaspoon Concentrate.
+To clean floors, fill a spray bottle with 2 cups of water and ¾ teaspoon Concentrate.
 Spray and mop clean, or use a microfiber spray mop.

 Bathroom

-• To clean toilets, mix ½ cup vinegar with 1 tablespoon baking soda.
+To clean toilets, mix ½ cup vinegar with 1 tablespoon baking soda.
 Pour the mixture around the bowl's inside and let it sit for 20-30 minutes before scrubbing.

-• Mix vinegar with a small amount of water in a spray bottle for sinks and bathtubs.
+Mix vinegar with a small amount of water in a spray bottle for sinks and bathtubs.
 Spray, let it work for 20-30 minutes, then scrub with a cloth or brush to remove grime and mold.
 Alternatively, cut a lemon in half, wipe it around the tub or sink, sprinkle it with salt as an abrasive, and then wipe it away with a damp cloth.

-• For a multi-purpose spray, combine the juice of one lemon, one cup of vinegar, and one cup of water in a spray bottle.
+For a multi-purpose spray, combine the juice of one lemon, one cup of vinegar, and one cup of water in a spray bottle.
 Spray on stubborn dirt and let it sit before wiping.

-• To unclog drains, pour ¾ cup baking soda and ½ cup vinegar.
+To unclog drains, pour ¾ cup baking soda and ½ cup vinegar.
 Plug the drain and let the fizzing mixture work for 30 minutes before flushing with boiling water.

-• Wash shower curtains in the machine with eco-friendly detergent and a cup of vinegar.
+Wash shower curtains in the machine with eco-friendly detergent and a cup of vinegar.
 To prevent mold, ensure good ventilation and let the curtain dry after use.
+Mop floors by dissolving 1 cup of baking soda in a bucket of warm water with a squeeze of lemon.

 Living Room